 - My bank card, which applies the Mastercard exchange rate.

 - The Revolut MasterCard card (linked to a mobile app).
 It is a prepaid Mastercard that allows you to withdraw money without commissions anywhere in the world, up to 20,000 rubles per month and that offers the best exchange rate of the ruble, very close to the real rates, and better than that of Mastercard.
 It works very well in Russia.
-This card is free if you request it through this link, though it also offers a Premium service that I haven’t tried yet.

 What can I pay by credit card?
 Virtually everywhere, you can pay by card: